stakater/mto-docs/content/crds-api-reference/template.md

 #### How It Works

-* The template references a Helm chart (local or remote). // TODO: Does local make any sense here?
+* The `Template` references a Helm chart.
-* Values for the Helm chart can be passed as parameters within the template.
+* Values for the Helm chart can be passed by the `values` field.
 * The Helm chart generates the necessary Kubernetes resources dynamically at runtime.

 #### Use Cases